3kh0/3kh0.net/README.md

 <small><i><a href='http://github.com/3kh0/readme-toc/'>Table of contents generated with readme-toc</a></i></small>

-My portfolio, now with Vite!
-In my last version, I learned how to use Tailwind, but I was just using the CDN, that makes loading times slower.
-This time I'm using Vite to build the project, which allows me to make the site fast and Tailwind to only use the styles it needs.
+My portfolio is now made with Vite!
+In my last version, I learned how to use Tailwind, but I was using the CDN, which makes loading times slower.
+I'm using Vite to build the project this time, which allows me to make the site fast, and Tailwind will only load the style it needs.

-Here is the [old version](https://github.com/3kh0/portfolio-v2) if you would like to see how bad it was.
+Here is the [old version](https://github.com/3kh0/portfolio-v2) if you want to see how bad it was.

 ## Features

 - Fast loading times.
-- Responsive, to a extent.
+- Responsive, to an extent.
 - Made with [Vite](https://vitejs.dev/).
 - Styles by [Tailwind](https://tailwindcss.com/).